 BE IT FURTHER RESOLVED, that we urge the NJDA and the administration of the new Veterinary School at Rowan University to work collaboratively to protect animal health and train veterinary students by efficient cross-utilization of the State resources at the Rowan veterinary school and the NJDA’s Animal Health Diagnostic Laboratory.

-BE IT FURTHER RESOLVED, that we urge the State Board of Agriculture and the Department, in cooperation with Rutgers NJAES, to explore all options for an in-state and/or a multi-state approach with bordering states to address the shortage of livestock veterinarians in this region, including but limited to: lack of available support staff, better utilization of existing vet technician positions with higher pay (may require legislation to clarify “under the direction of a vet” to include in the field), allowing advanced technology through telemedicine, manage student debt, and expand recruitment and retention.
+BE IT FURTHER RESOLVED, that we urge the State Board of Agriculture and the Department, in cooperation with Rutgers NJAES, to explore all options for an in-state and/or a multi-state approach with bordering states to address the shortage of livestock veterinarians in this region, including but not limited to: lack of available support staff, better utilization of existing vet technician positions with higher pay (may require legislation to clarify “under the direction of a vet” to include in the field), allowing advanced technology through telemedicine, manage student debt, and expand recruitment and retention.

 BE IT FURTHER RESOLVED, that we urge the New Jersey Congressional Delegation to continue working on changing FDA regulations to once again make certain veterinary medications available over the counter instead of by prescription only, as the delays in getting a veterinarian to physically inspect an animal can seriously increase the risk of the disease spreading to other animals in a flock or herd.